NeuShore/docs.neushore.dev/docs/Developers/Addons/creating-addons.md

 ## Creating a new addon file

-1. Open `Addons` Folder.
+1. Open `Proxima/data/addons` Folder.
 (If doesn't exist, Generate by Starting the bot or manually creating it)
    - Here all addons will be placed, any addons outside this folder won't be loaded.
 2. Create your file with extension `.js`.
 Example: `AddonName.js`
    - This file will be your addon in which you will write your code.